Close Search

 Who was Mary Queen of Scots?

-She lived and studied there for several years going on to marry the Dauphin of France.
-Upon his death in 1560 she returned to Scotland aged 18.
+She lived and studied there for several years, going on to marry the Dauphin of France.
+She was queen consort of France for a year, before being widowed.
+Upon her husband's death in 1560, she returned to Scotland aged 18 to live at Holyrood Palace.

 Mary Queen of Scots and Edinburgh Castle